chryoung/learning_haskell/README.md

 ### Exercise

-The exercise can be get from [CIS 194](http://www.seas.upenn.edu/~cis194/spring13/lectures.html).
+The exercise can be obtained from [CIS 194](http://www.seas.upenn.edu/~cis194/spring13/lectures.html).
 Try it.
 I did not solve them all. :)

 ### Note